ladybug-tools/spider/gbxml-viewer/r12/assets/splash-screen.md

 <summary>Welcome 2020-01-22 ~ [Aragog r12.38]( https://www.ladybug.tools/spider/gbxml-viewer/r12/gv-app/gv-app.html )</summary>

-Fixes issues with 'reset view" button in r12.37
+Fixes issues with 'reset view' button in r12.37

 New issues with "Sun Range" feature noted and will be dealt with.